scarborough-courtney/ohimanual/content/gathering_appropriate_data.md

 #### Reasons data were excluded

 There are a lot of existing data that contribute to our scientific understanding of ocean processes and interactions but are not ideal for the OHI.
-Reasons to exclude data are both due to practical requirements (e.g., resolution, coverage, or other requirements listed above) and philosophical requirements (i.e., they do not help capture the attributes of interest for assessing ocean health).
-Some common reasons for excluding data are listed below:
+Reasons to exclude data are both due to practical requirements (e.g., resolution, coverage, or other requirements that have been listed) and philosophical requirements (i.e., they do not help capture the attributes of interest for assessing ocean health).
+Some common reasons for excluding data are:

 * **The data do not cover the entire area of the reporting region**.
 The state of California had excellent, long-term data on public attendance at state parks that would have been quite useful in the calculation of the tourism and recreation goal.
 However, data were only available for three of the five regions (the three California regions but not Oregon and Washington), so they could not be used.

 * **There is not a clear and scientifically observed relationship between the data and ocean health**.
 Along the US West Coast, kelp beds are a very important habitat because of their contribution to biodiversity and coastal protection.
-However, kelp coverage variation and is driven primarily by abiotic natural forcing (wave/storm disturbance and temperature) and thus it is not a good indicator of kelp forest health, particularly in the case of anthropogenic impacts..
+However, kelp coverage variation and is driven primarily by abiotic natural forcing (wave/storm disturbance and temperature) and thus it is not a good indicator of kelp forest health, particularly in the case of anthropogenic impacts.
 For these reasons kelp coverage was not included in the assessment.

 * **The feature being measured may provide benefits to people, but this feature is not derived from marine or coastal ecosystems**.
 Sea walls and riprap provide coastal protection to many people along the US West Coast.
 However, these structures are not a benefit that is derived from the marine ecosystems, so only coastal habitats were included in the calculation of this goal.
 These data can be included as a pressure due to habitat loss.
 They were not used as a resilience measure because they can often have negative side effects (e.g., by altering sedimentation dynamics), and because they have limited long-term sustainability (i.e., they need maintenance).